karlchris/data-engineering/docs/index.md

 - Data Quality
 - Learning Python
 - Many more

-I also bring up the exciting [projects](projects/README.md) for Data Engineering

 Stay tune to this notes, I will keep updating it to the most recent Data Engineering updates.